packit/research/cloud_research/README.md

 		openshift related:
 		(#TODO - get idea about daily mainatainance tasks and common issues)
 	* will we require test instance to prepare some acttions?

-SSD vs. HDD:
-* in our environment it should be enough to have HDD, with option to upgrade to SSD in case of need.
-Upgrade will consist of data migration to new volume, cloud platform should be well prepared for such scenario. (detatiled data migration research out of scope)
+* SSD vs. HDD: In our environment it should be enough to have HDD, with option to upgrade to SSD in case of need.
+Upgrade will consist of data migration to new volume, cloud platform should be well prepared for such scenario.

 * high probably, we will have to pay for RedHat linux subscription, is it possible to avoid that?